Cluster formation for weakly interacting kinetic Langevin dynamics: Numerical simulations

 \subsection{Numerical integration of kinetic Langevin dynamics}

 We want to compare the analytical findings of the previous sections with numerical simulations of the $N$-particle IPS, which evolves according to the kinetic (underdamped) Langevin dynamics \eqref{eq: Langevin Dynamics}.
-For this aim, we need to integrate \eqref{eq: Langevin Dynamics} using suitable numerical schemes.
-The main integrator we use is based on splitting the SDE \eqref{eq:Langevin} in the following way:
+For this aim, we need to integrate \eqref{eq: Langevin Dynamics} using suitable numerical schemes. {Although conventional schemes like the standard Euler-Maruyama method can achieve accuracy by reducing the integration stepsize $h$, the corresponding computational workload scales with $h^{-1}$.
+For an $N$-particle system with pairwise interactions, the computational workload scales as $\mathcal{O}(N^2)$, meaning that scaling up to larger system sizes is only feasible if one can utilize large enough stepsizes.
+Maximizing the stepsize is also crucial because resolving the phase transition requires simulating long trajectories across thousands of independent realizations to accurately capture statistical averages, a challenge that is further compounded by slow convergence near metastable states.
+A more detailed discussion of these computational challenges and our stepsize selection criteria is provided in Appendices \ref{sup:sec:IPS_simulation} and \ref{sec: choice of stepsize}.
+While the standard Euler-Maruyama method introduces severe sampling bias or numerical instabilities at larger stepsizes, specialized splitting integrators remain highly accurate and stable. } The main integrator we use is based on splitting the SDE \eqref{eq:Langevin} in the following way:

 where the $\mathcal{B}$, $\mathcal{A}$ and $\mathcal{O}$ parts can be integrated exactly (in the distributional sense) over a time interval of size $h > 0$.
 Specifically, define the maps $\mathcal{A}:(\bm{x},\bm{v},h)\mapsto (\bm{X},\bm{V})$, $\mathcal{B}:(\bm{x},\bm{v},h)\mapsto (\bm{X},\bm{V})$ and $\mathcal{O}:(\bm{x},\bm{v},h)\mapsto (\bm{X},\bm{V})$, by the formulas